Social Icons

 Directed by Martin Campbell

-When the whole bribing did not yield anything, he saw on TV that the British government were working with a certain Liam Hennessy (Pierce Brosnan), a former IRA member turned Irish government official, Quan went to where Liam was working and demanded the name of the people involved.
+Frustrated by how the case is being handled, Quan tries bribing the man in charge to get the names of those responsible for his daughter’s death.
+When the bribery doesn’t work, he sees on TV that the British government is working with Liam Hennessy (Pierce Brosnan), a former IRA member turned Irish government official.
+Quan confronts Liam, demanding the names of the people involved.

 0 comments: